chromium/chromium/chrome/enterprise_companion/README.md

 ### Event Logging

-CEC collects service-related data and transmits that to a remote logging service via the EventLogger interface.
+CECA collects service-related data and transmits that to a remote logging service via the EventLogger interface.
 The collected data is represented by the proto files in //chrome/enterprise_companion/proto.